fieldtrip/website/faq/colormap.md

 {% include image src="/assets/img/faq/colormap/colorcet.png" width="600" %}

-## Cyclic copormaps for phase plots
+## Cyclic colormaps for phase plots

 To plot phase color-coded, you need a colormap that starts and ends at the same color.
 Some of the colormaps that can be used are `hsv`, `phase`, `phase2`, `phase4`, and `cyclicgrey`.
 You can check these yourself using the following code.